 I appreciated Gallagher's recognition of the benefit of memoirs such as Wab Kinew's The Reason You Walk.
 I agree and would add a few other memoirs very worthy of the read.
 Beatrice Mosionier's Come Walk With Me and Maria Campbell's Halfbreed.
 I would also suggest CBC's 15 Memoirs by Indigenous writers you need to read.
 Like Gallagher, I think that memoirs offer a unique perspective.
 I would extend that benefit by saying that memoir's also provide us opportunity to access primary sources, and, in the end, offer unique ways to view history "through their eyes."

 September 28, 2017

-Years ago, I recall reading a book by Alan Cairns, entitled Citizens Plus, which drew upon the ideology of the Hawthorne Report.
-Cairns' argument was that, in addition to the rights of citizenship guaranteed by the Charter, Indigenous people enjoy rights that are inherent in the Royal Proclamation and in the treaties, and that are thus unique to them as Canadian.
+Years ago, I recall reading a book by Alan Cairns, entitled Citizens Plus, which drew upon the findings of the Hawthorne Report.
+Cairns' argument was that, in addition to the rights of citizenship guaranteed by the Charter, Indigenous people enjoy rights that are inherent in the Royal Proclamation and in the treaties, and that are thus unique to them as Canadians.